saeyslab/muscatWrapper/README.md

     Muscat: HNSCC application](vignettes/basic_analysis.md):
     `vignette("basic_analysis", package="muscatWrapper")`

+In case you have a batch effect or covariates you want to correct for during the DE analysis and visualization, check:

+-   [Multi-sample Multi-condition Differential Expression Analysis via
+    Muscat: HNSCC application – Batch
+    Correction](vignettes/basic_analysis_batchcor.md):`vignette("basic_analysis_batchcor", package="muscatWrapper")`

 For a detailed statistical analysis and interpretation of DE p-values, and the use of the empiricall null procedure, check:

 -   [Multi-sample Multi-condition Differential Expression Analysis via
     Muscat: HNSCC application – Empirical Null
     procedure](vignettes/basic_analysis_empnull.md):`vignette("basic_analysis_empnull", package="muscatWrapper")`

-For a detailed statistical analysis and interpretation of DE p-values, and the use of the empiricall null procedure, check:

--   [Multi-sample Multi-condition Differential Expression Analysis via
-    Muscat: HNSCC application – Batch
-    Correction](vignettes/basic_analysis_batchcor.md):`vignette("basic_analysis_batchcor", package="muscatWrapper")`

 If you would want to use other code for the multi-sample, multi-condition DE analysis (e.g. with the original muscat code,